brainlife/brainlife.github.io/_pages/evaluator.md

 <img src="images/brainmodel_b.png" width="200px;">
 <img src="images/tracts.png" width="200px">

-Brain tractography uses diffusion-weighted MRI measurements from living humans to generate large collections of white-matter fascicles; the <strong>Connectomes</strong>. <strong>Connectomes</strong> mapped in individual brains can be used to study the properties of the human brain connections as well as those of the white matter tissue.
-These properties can be used to chart variability across individuals for multiple biological processes, such as development, aging as well as disease progression.

-To date, several tractography methods and diffusion data types exist and often times investigators have <em>no principled ways</em> to choose among the many options.

-We provide a few quantitative estimates of <strong>Connectomes</strong> quality, given a sample data set provided by an investigator.
-This service takes as input <code>Diffusion-weighted MRI data (DWI)</code> and <code>T1-weighted anatomical data</code> and returns as output a full brain <strong>Connectomes</strong> mapped with modern tractography methods.
+Automated access to [Compute clouds](https://jetstream-cloud.org) to use the Linear Fascicle Evaluation method [LiFE](http://francopestilli.github.io/life/) to provide quantitative estimates of <strong>Connectomes</strong> quality, given a data set uploaded by the investigator.
+This service takes as input <code>Diffusion-weighted MRI data (dMRI)</code> and <code>T1-weighted anatomical data</code> and returns as output a full brain <strong>Connectomes</strong> mapped with modern tractography methods.
+We also provide a quantitative comparison to reference datasets to inform the investigator about quality of the expected results that can be achived with the uploaded data.
+We compare the results to those obtained on a few sample subjects from the <strong>Human Connectomes Project</strong>, Stanford University data.

 <img src="images/comparison.png">

-We also provide a few quantitative measures to inform the investigator the quality of the expected results that can be achived with such data.
-We compare the results to those optained with a few sample subjects from the human <strong>Connectomes</strong> data, the Stanford data set.